Sortomate

 By 2008 I was automating the ranking myself, starting with an Excel sorting macro.
 The system eventually settled into three numbers per task, importance, urgency and effort, and one formula that folds them into a score.
 Sort by the score.
 For the first time, the top of the list was trustworthy.
 That exact system has run my work and personal life since 2021.

 Sortomate is that spreadsheet, grown up.
-The same open, hand-checkable formula, plus the things a spreadsheet can’t do: notice ageing tasks, resurface the forgotten, keep the top of the list worth trusting.
+The same open, hand-checkable formula, finally automated and on every device I use.
+And it does the things a spreadsheet can’t: notices ageing tasks, resurfaces the forgotten, captures a task in seconds from any screen.
+So the top of the list stays worth trusting.

 — Adriaan, founder